Code-Institute-Submissions/milestoneProjectThree/README.md

 ### Edit Title

-The edit template and view augment the add functionality by providing the and user to query a pre-exiting record on the database and populate the form with the results of the query.
+The edit template and view augment the add functionality by providing the ability to query a pre-exiting record on the database and populate the form with the results of the query.
 Again the imdb search functionality is available to dynamically populate the form with the results of an external query.

 - Click to View the edit page template for [Small](assets/images/edit_title_mobile_view.jpg), [Medium](assets/images/edit_title_tablet_view.jpg) & [Large](assets/images/edit_title_desktop_view.jpg) Window Sizes